 This blog post addresses the question “How to Use Color for Shadowing and Contrast” asked by a student in my Watercolor Mini-Course.

-Every object placed in daylight or artificial light will cast shadow and have shadows itself.
+Every object placed in daylight or artificial light will cast shadows and have shadows.
 The shadows vary according to the time of day or the direction of the light, and if the light is diffused by clouds in the sky or nearby objects.
 Contrasts between the object and its shadows are the differences between the tonal values dark and light, color temperatures warm and cool, and complementary colors.

 Color In Shadows

-There are three distinct shadows visible when objects are lite by direct light, they are:
+There are three distinct shadows visible when objects are lit by direct light, they are:

 - Core Shadow – the dark band visible where light and shadow meet at the point where light no longer reaches the object;